DrunkenCub/sls-lambda-poc/README.md

 # Demo with ExpressJS, Serverless Framework, Lambda, DynamoDB and SQS

-Sample project which illustrates Express, Serverless Framework, Lambda, DynamoDB and SQS working together.
+Sample project which illustrates how Express, Serverless Framework, Lambda, DynamoDB and SQS working together.

 # Prerequisites